ark-key/flake8-for-pycharm/README.rst

 Flake8-JSON
 ===========

-This is a plugin for Flake8 that will format the output as JSON.
-By default, the output is **not** pretty-printed.
-We would love to add that as a separate formatter option, though.
+This is a plugin for Flake8 that will emulate pylint json output.

 Installation
 ------------

 .. code-block:: bash

-    pip install flake8-json
+    pip install

 Usage